ring-lang/ring/extensions/tutorial/helloworld2/README.md

 Creating Extensions - Tutorial - Hello World 2
 ==============================================

-This extension is the same as the first one
-But in this time, we support Windows, Linux and macOS.
+This extension is the same as the first one but in this time, we support Windows, Linux and macOS.

 	buildvc.bat
 	buildgcc.sh